-Successful Property Management: Tips, Tricks, And Tools Every Landlord Needs
+Hampton Property Management: Tips, Tricks, and Tools Landlords Need

-There are so many things that go into successful property management, but discipline is at heart Property owners must be organized, from having a thorough tenant screening process to managing repairs and maintenance.
+There are many things that go into successful property management, but good discipline is at the heart of success.
+Property owners must be organized, from having a thorough tenant screening process to managing repairs and maintenance.

 Make Communication a Key Priority